 But not all Australian seniors have managed to save enough money to make sure that their retirement will be comfortable.
 Based on a survey published by Mortgage Choice, 3 out of 5 Australians feel they don’t have enough money for retirement.[ RELATED POST: You don’t need to keep working until 70! ]

 After years of working hard and paying your mortgage, you may have enough home equity or even achieve full ownership of your home.
-One common solution of retirees who need additional cash is to sell their homes.
+One common solution for retirees who need additional cash is to sell their homes.
 Aside from looking for a new place to live, there are also financial and emotional factors that you need to consider before you sell your home outright.

 Bear in mind that your age pension entitlement will depend on the income you receive (income test) and the value of your assets (assets test).
 Hence, selling your home will have an effect on the amount of pension you can receive from the government.

 Under the assets test, your home and the land it is built on are not counted.
-If you decide to put your home in the market, the proceeds will be exempted from the assets test for a year, as long as you are planning to buy another home.
+If you decide to put your home on the market, the proceeds will be exempted from the assets test for a year, as long as you are planning to buy another home.
 But take note that the proceeds from the sales of your home will be counted under the income test.

-For example, a 68-year-old Widow from Sydney decides to sell her home after her husband died and her children moved out.
+For example, a 68-year-old widow from Sydney decides to sell her home after her husband died and her children moved out.
 She is expecting to sell her family home for $750,000, buy a smaller apartment for $400,000 and have $350,000 spare cash.
 After selling her home, the $350,000 was counted on the assets test, which has resulted to lower pension.

 Selling your home where you have raised your children and made good memories with your loved ones can be stressful and often difficult for retirees.
 There’s no place like home, and it will help Australian seniors to spend their retirement years in the comfort of their neighborhood.
 Some retirees become unhappy after choosing to downsize and live in retirement villages.
 And once you sell your home, it is gone.
 It will difficult to find another place or buy your own home again.